tarwn/lessthandot-hugo/blogs/content/posts/2009-04-26-import-directory-of-xml-files-into-sql-s-2005.md

 from [XMLImportWT] a
 join (select ROW_NUMBER() OVER (ORDER BY filenm ASC) AS ROWID, * from [XMLImportWT]) b on a.filenm = b.filenm
 ```
-This only gives me looping structure and the column really isn’t required but one thing it does, is tell me what was batched together and inserted given any execution.
+This only gives me looping structure and the column really isn't required but one thing it does, is tell me what was batched together and inserted given any execution.

 Next I want to grab all the XML data and get it into the XML type column “xmldata”

-Create my supporting variables in order to process everything along with the ability to utilize an existing SQL CLR procedure I’ve used to move files around.
+Create my supporting variables in order to process everything along with the ability to utilize an existing SQL CLR procedure I've used to move files around.
 That procedure is nothing more than a File.Move method call.

 The main process to grab the XML data and update the work table is below